AmyRouillard/eegClassification/README.md

 - Is there any missing data (NaN etc?)
 - Rescaling? (e.g. min-max scaling, log scaling for spectrogram data)
 	- log scaling for spectrogram data :heavy_check_mark:
-	- min-max scaling
+	- min-max scaling/standard :heavy_check_mark:
 - Understand Kullback-Leibler Divergence :heavy_check_mark:
 - Apply preprocessing pipeline to all data :heavy_check_mark:
-- Batch the data
+- Batch the data  :heavy_check_mark:
+- clean up readme :heavy_check_mark:
+- train scalers on 1%-2% of the data (107000 samples) :heavy_check_mark:
+- update markdown in notebooks, documentation

+### Week 3:
+- compute an estimate of the KL divergence given that 1/6 is predicted for each class.
+A score worse than this, is worse than guessing.
 - Baseline model (random forest?)
 - Make a first submission to leader board
-- clean up readme :heavy_check_mark:

-### Week 3:
 - Transfer learning (resnet50, imagenet, dino)
 	- Data preparation
 	- Augmentation
 	- Learning scheduler

+### Week 4:

 - Explainablitiy

 ## Refereces